Koshi Province: Provincial Assembly

 The first meeting of the provincial assembly was held on 5 February 2018 in Biratnagar and was chaired by Om Prakash Sarbagi.
 Pradeep Kumar Bhandari was elected unopposed as the Speaker of the Provincial Assembly on 11 February 2018.
 Saraswoti Pokharel was also elected unopposed to the post of Deputy Speaker on 15 February 2018.

 Transportation

-All provinces of Nepal except Madhesh Province have difficult geographic features.
-Only three districts out of fourteen of Province No. 1 falls in Terai and one district falls in inner Terai.
-Elevation from the lowest point of Nepal, Kechana (70 m above sea level) to the highest point of world, Everest (8848 m above sea level) lies in this province, so maintaining consistent road network is one of the most challenging.
-Despite of those challenges, all districts are connected via road networks.
+Only three districts out of Koshi's fourteen fall in Terai and one district falls in inner Terai.
+Elevation from the lowest point of Nepal, Kechana (70 m above sea level) to the highest point of world, Everest (8848 m above sea level) lies in this province, so maintaining a consistent road network is challenging, but all districts are connected by road networks.
 Air services are available.
 Rail services are under construction.

 Roadways

-Almost all districts are connected by roads in Koshi Pradesh, although some roads at high altitudes are not paved and conditions of those roads worsen during the rainy season.
-In the hills and mountain regions, the traffic is much lighter compared to Terai regions like Jhapa and Morang due to difficult terrain.

-The main highways of Koshi Pradesh connect Terai to the high altitude regions.
-There are feeder roads too for inter-district and in-district travel.